(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Koszulness - the case study

-The ``yes'' in the upper right table follow from the ``yes'' in the upper left table, the fact that an operad is Koszul if and only if its dual operad is Koszul, and the isomorphism $(\pAss^n_d)^!= \tAss^n_{-d+n-2}$ established in Proposition~\ref{JarKA}.
-The ``yes'' in the lower two tables in Figure~\ref{0} follow from the upper two tables and the fact that the suspension preserves Koszulity. \end{proof}
+The ``yes'' in the 3rd row follow from the ``yes'' in the 1st row, the fact that an operad is Koszul if and only if its dual operad is Koszul proved in Proposition~\ref{sec:dual-quadr-oper}, and the isomorphism $(\pAss^n_d)^!= \tAss^n_{-d+n-2}$ established in Proposition~\ref{JarKA}.
+The ``yes'' in the remaining rows in Figure~\ref{0} follow from the ``yes'' in the 1st and the 3rd rows, and Proposition~\ref{Jaruska_sbira_houbicky} by which the suspension preserves Koszulness. \end{proof}